-Forms of instruments that are registrable in the Land Title Office are dealt with in Part 4 of the Land Title Act and in the Director's Directions (online: Itsa.ca/practice-info/director-land-titles-directions).
-The key prescribed forms are the Form A Freehold Transfer (to pass or create an estate or interest in land), Form B Mortgage (to record a charge of mortgage on title), and Form C General Instrument (used for various purposes including the registration and discharge of different types of charges on land).
+Forms of instruments that are registrable in the Land Title Office are dealt with in Part 4 of the Land Title Act and in the Director's Directions (online: ltsa.ca/practice-info/director-land-titlesdirections).
+The key prescribed forms are the Form A Freehold Transfer (to pass or create an estate or interest in land), Form B Mortgage (to register a charge of mortgage on title), and Form C General Instrument (used for various purposes including the registration and discharge of different types of charges on land).

-The Land Title Electronic Filing System ("EFS") requires users (typically lawyers, notaries and Land Title agents) to use an electronic format of the forms to submit many types of Land Title filings online.
-As of March 31, 2014, e-filing of virtually all documents is mandatory.
-For more information on EFS and other Land Title forms, see Chapter 5.
+The Land Title Electronic Filing System requires users (typically lawyers, notaries and Land Title agents) to use an electronic format of the forms to submit virtually all types of land title filings online.
+For more information on electronic filing and land title forms, see Chapter 5.

-Requirements for preparing, executing and filing Land Title documents are technical.
+Requirements for preparing, executing and filing land title documents are technical.
 Lawyers should review any amendments to the legislation and the practice guides before drafting documents or submitting them for registration in the Land Title Office (see "E-filing User Guides" and "Director of Land Titles Directions" on the LTSA website at Itsa.ca).
-A trained real estate paralegal can be invaluable in helping a lawyer prepare forms and avoid delays in registrations due to defects with their Land Title filings.
+A trained real estate paralegal can be invaluable in helping a lawyer prepare forms and avoid delays in registrations due to defects with their land title filings.